-Courses not replaced according to the forgiveness policy are included in the calculation of the cumulative grade point average required for graduation.
-The only exception to the policy applies to middle school students who take any high school course.
-In this case, forgiveness is applied to courses with a final grade of C, D, or F. In both authorized semester courses and authorized annual courses, the criteria for grading certain students with disabilities may be modified by the Individual Educational Plan (IEP) team.
+Any course not replaced according to this policy will be included in the calculation of the cumulative grade point average required for graduation.
+The only exception to the forgiveness policy stated above applies to middle school students who take any high school course.
+In this case, forgiveness can be applied to courses with a final grade of C, D, or F. In both authorized semester courses and authorized annual courses, the criteria for grading certain students with disabilities may be modified by the Individual Educational Plan (IEP) team.